IsCoffeeTho/ccstore/docs/protocol.md

 # CCSP (CC Store Protocol)

-`CCSP` consists of two different systems,
+`CCSP` will use the channel `100` by default and will consist of two different systems:

 1. Discovery System
 2. Storage System